 Shore Protect Team delivers Marine Construction Company in Pearl, MS near Pearl.
 We construct dock systems sized for the District's water level schedule, build shoreline bulkheads, and install marine piling.
-Pearl River Valley Water Supply District permit coordination is part of our project process.
+Pearl River Valley Water Supply District project coordination is part of our project process.

-Get a free consultation from Shore Protect Team - share your site location and we will assess your shoreline, identify the right structure type, and walk you through the permitting process.
+Get a free consultation from Shore Protect Team - share your site location and we will assess your shoreline, identify the right structure type, and walk you through the approval process.

 Shore Protect Team offers marine construction company in Pearl, MS for residential and commercial waterfront properties on Ross Barnett Reservoir.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Pearl, MS project is assessed for PRVWSD-managed water levels and freshwater conditions before work begins.